josdemmers/Diablo4Companion/README.md

   - Go to tooltips and create a new **Gear Affix Preset**.
   - Select your prefered affixes for each item slot.
     - Double click affixes to add/remove them from the list.
+  - Read [Usage](https://github.com/josdemmers/Diablo4Companion#Usage) for more details on using the app.

 ## Configurations